-Vesta Daniel’s research foci are in the areas of community-based art education, issues of diversity and resistance education.
+Vesta Daniel’s research foci are in the areas of community-based art education, issues of diversity, and resistance education.
 Her current research addresses gentrification in a midwest city focusing on the community of Bronzeville.
-The premise of the research is that community-based art that is attributed or unattributed to specific creators can function as an element of resistance against community encroachment and a means of interrogating the process and results of embourgeoisement.
+The premise of the research is that community-based art that's attributed or unattributed to specific creators can function as an element of resistance against community encroachment and a means of interrogating the process, resulting in embourgeoisement.
 The intent of this research is to suggest possibilities for educators and community members to include resistance as a welcome educational strategy.